revbayes/revbayes.github.io/tutorials/model_testing_pps/pps_data.md

 {% section Viewing the Results %}

-Once execution of the script is complete, you should see a new directory, names **results_JC**.
+Once execution of the script is complete, you should see a new directory, named **results_JC**.
 In this folder there should be 3 files.
-Each of these is a simple tab-delimited (TSV) file containing the test statistic calculation output.
+Each of these is a simple comma-delimited (csv) file containing the test statistic calculation output.

 -   empirical_pps_example.csv